 The second chapter is entitled “How Science May Advance Healthful Living”.
 It is all about how science can inform how we should live our lives, and gives many examples of daily practices for healthy living.

-Chapter three highlights many heros of science, providing role models for school children.
+Chapter three highlights many heroes of science, providing role models for school children.
 They are framed as “valiant health knights.”
 They are described as “courageous” several times, which is interesting because the virtue of courage is hardly ever mentioned today.

 Some of the later chapters are examples of what Jason Crawford calls “industrial literacy,” since they explain all of the remarkable advancements and technologies that undergird things that might otherwise be taken for granted.
 In particular, the chapter on “safe milk and water supplies” stood out in this respect.
 To a lesser extent, the chapter on “healthful air” and how modern buildings are ventilated also fits the mold.